JohnathonNow/johnwesthoff-blogwork/jbgames/README.md

 - /user\_register
 - Two arguments - 'code' - the room code, and 'name' - the username
 - Adds the user to the room's user list
-- Returns 'status', containing the request status, and 'id', a numeric id unique to that user
+- Returns 'status', containing the request status, 'id', a numeric id unique to that user, and 'game', containing the javascript for the client

 Post message
 ..